Aneapiy/OCR-Image-Sort/README.md

 During the test, the computer was air cooled and not overclocked.
 The ambient temperature of the testing room was approximately 70-72°F.

 ### Possible Applications
-This system could be used for other applications that involve segregating a sequence of images by key images in the sequence.
+This system could also be used for other applications outside of refinery image sorting that involve segregating a sequence of images by key images in the sequence.
 School yearbook photographers that take photos of students where the first photo of each student is the student holding a name card could use this system to automatically sort and label photos from the shoot.
 Car dealerships could use this system to automatically sort photos of taken of incoming car inventory.
 Travelers could use this system to sort photos of cities, towns, and tourist attractions that they visit based on photos of different signage.

 ### Main APIs and Software Packages:
 1. https://github.com/opencv/opencv
 2. https://github.com/tesseract-ocr/tesseract
 3. https://github.com/madmaze/pytesseract
-4. Python 3.6.2 |Anaconda custom (64-bit)| via https://www.anaconda.com/
+4. Python 3.7.3 |Anaconda custom (64-bit)| via https://www.anaconda.com/
 5. Spyder IDE: https://www.spyder-ide.org/
 6. EAST Text Detection model: https://www.dropbox.com/s/r2ingd0l3zt8hxs/frozen_east_text_detection.tar.gz?dl=1
 7. https://github.com/argman/EAST